Junior Knights down El Dorado to reach zone finals

 Newton scored in every inning but the fourth.
 The Knights broke things open with a seven-run third inning.

+“We got a quality start out of Drew (Barron), Newtion manager Mark George said.
+“We got a couple good innings from Jake (Schmidt).
+He threw strikes for us.
+Our hitters had a nice approach at the plate.
+We attacked the baseball.
+Our base running was good.
+We were a little shaky on defense in the first inning, but we weathered the storm and got a couple huge outs with runners in scoring position.
+We managed to hold tight the rest of the game.
+All-in-all, the guys played well and I was happy with the way everyone contributed.”

-Drew Barron threw 3.2 innings for the win, allowing three runs on four hits with four walks and three strikeouts.
-Jake Schmidt finished the game with two hits and a strikeout.
+Barron threw 3.2 innings for the win, allowing three runs on four hits with four walks and three strikeouts.
+Schmidt finished the game with two hits and a strikeout.

 Caleb Winter took the loss for El Dorado.
 Kolby Roberts and Ethan Manke finished the game.